ipython/ipython-in-depth/Exercise-2/Report.md

 ## Attached markdown document to a console.

-Rightclick somewhere on this document and click `"Create console for editor"`.
+Right-click somewhere on this document and click `"Create console for editor"`.
 You will be prompted to select a kernel (new or existing).

 Now that this is done, the current or _fenced block_,  _selection_ or _line_ will be sent to the console and executed.

 # Iris dataset